antelle/io-ui/README.md

 - `build-examples.js` - build examples

 ## IDEs
-For now there are no projects because they are not ready-to-public.
 To edit the code, you can use XCode on Mac OS X, Visual Studio 2013 Community on Windows and CodeLite on Ubuntu, it works ok.
-Later, projects will be posted.
+Project files are in project folder.